jiyamathias/metamap/README.md

 - ## ArgentinaDNI
 ArgentinaDNI verify a user's DNI (Documento Nacional de Identidad) based on card number and issue date.

+This method takes in the ArgentinaDNIRequest{} struct as a parameter.
 ### Use this object payload to implement the ArgentinaDNI() method
 ```go
 type ArgentinaDNIRequest struct {